Sign in

 • Not dishwasher-safe

-It comes with a coffee spoon that has a brush on its handle to help whisk away any residual dust or powder.
-The manufacturer recommends hand washing the lid and bowls and advises against placing them in the dishwasher.
+The grinder includes a coffee spoon featuring a brush on its handle to help sweep away any residual dust or powder.
+The manufacturer recommends hand washing the lid and bowls and does not endorse placing them in the dishwasher.

 Capacity: 70 grams | Materials: Stainless steel, plastic | Motor: 200 watts | Dishwasher Safe: No